-Just before I left Ireland to come to Canada, I started drinking German wheat beers (Weihenstephaner, Paulaner et al) and this was a spiritual awakening for me.
+How I came to craft: Just before I left Ireland to come to Canada, I started drinking German wheat beers and this was a spiritual awakening for me.
 Prior to that I was just shotgunning Carlsberg and Heineken with less than satisfying results (blackouts!).
-Appreciating the flavours in beer was a novel experience which showed me that drinking beer to get drunk (aka Irish culture) was not the only route to take.
-I could take it a step further and say that meeting my wife Sophi introduced me to craft beer, as there was no scene in Ireland back in 2006 when I came across the Atlantic to stalk her.
-When I came to Canada and a whole new world of flavours opened up for me.
+Meeting my wife Sophi introduced me to craft beer, as when I came across the Atlantic to stalk her a whole new world of flavours opened up for me.
 I never looked back.

-I was in public accounting for almost 9 years before I saved myself.
-I was quite depressed with my job and craft beer was my outlet and a major reason I didn't top myself!
-After all the pain I endured to get my CPA designation, once I got it I decided I didn't want to do it for the rest of my working life.
+How I got here: I was in public accounting for almost 9 years before I saved myself.
 I started getting involved in the industry by blogging (reviewing beers and breweries).
 That was a good foot in the door in getting to know some people.
-I also enrolled in the Prud'homme beer sommelier program run by Roger Mittag, where I learned most of what I know about beer today.
-This is what I credit most for giving me the platform I needed to make the decision to change my life for the better.
+I also enrolled in the Prud'homme beer sommelier program, where I learned most of what I know about beer today.
 After completing the program, I still had the hunger to learn more so I took the Certified Cicerone® exam which gave me a more in-depth understanding of ingredients and the brewing process.
 I also have to give my wife Sophi credit for pushing me to apply for the Collingwood job, she pretty much forced me into it!

-A trappist ale from Belgium by the name of Orval.
+Favourite beer: A trappist ale from Belgium by the name of Orval.
 It is a Belgian Pale Ale of sorts, and it has huge complexity due to the use of 2 brewing techniques.
-One is dry-hopping or putting hops into the beer while it is maturing.
-The other is the use of Brettanomyces also during maturation.
-Brett as it's known lends a knife like dryness to a beer and also some interesting funky flavours and aromas.

-If we're talking people, it would have to be my girls Sophi and Nyla, they can bring home the bacon AND fry it up too!
-If I must be alone, I would request a case of Orval and a harmonica, I might actually then have time to learn how to play it!!
+What I want with me on my desert island: If we're talking people, it would have to be my girls Sophi and Nyla.
+They can bring home the bacon AND fry it up too!
+If I must be alone, I would request a case of Orval and a harmonica.
+I might actually then have time to learn how to play it!!

-I only started watching Seinfeld when I came to Canada, and now I watch at least a couple of episodes a night.
-I am close to completing my fifth tour of duty aka all 180 episodes back to back.
-When doing sales calls I will often drop a reference in order to see if I can find some common ground with the person.
-Of course if they don't pick up on it I walk out of there immediately haha!!
+About me: I only started watching Seinfeld when I came to Canada, and now I watch at least a couple of episodes a night.
+I am close to completing my fifth tour of duty aka all 180 episodes back-to-back.